Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 * Ignore errors from `osprober`, if present.

-9.5  Optional: For LUKS installs only, backup the LUKS header:

-    $ sudo cryptsetup luksHeaderBackup /dev/disk/by-id/scsi-SATA_disk1-part4 \
-        --header-backup-file luks1-header.dat

-Store that backup somewhere safe (e.g. cloud storage).
-It is protected by your LUKS passphrase, but you may wish to use additional encryption.

-**Hint:** If you created a mirror or raidz topology, repeat this for each LUKS volume (`luks2`, etc.).

 ## Troubleshooting

 ### Rescuing using a Live CD

 Go through [Step 1: Prepare The Install Environment](#step-1-prepare-the-install-environment).

-This will automatically import your pool.
+This may automatically import your pool.
 Export it and re-import it to get the mounts right:

-    For LUKS, first unlock the disk(s):
-    # apt install --yes cryptsetup
-    # cryptsetup luksOpen /dev/disk/by-id/scsi-SATA_disk1-part4 luks1
-    Repeat for additional disks, if this is a mirror or raidz topology.

     # zpool export -a
     # zpool import -N -R /mnt rpool
     # zpool import -N -R /mnt bpool
+    # zfs load-key -a
     # zfs mount rpool/ROOT/debian
     # zfs mount -a